-We have also entered into an international purchase agreement with the international managers for sale of the shares outside the U.S. and Canada, for whom Merrill Lynch International, ING Barings Limited as agent for ING Bank N.V., London Branch, C.E.
+We and the selling stockholders have also entered into an international purchase agreement with the international managers for sale of the shares outside the U.S. and Canada, for whom Merrill Lynch International, ING Barings Limited as agent for ING Bank N.V., London Branch, C.E.
 Unterberg, Towbin, CIBC World Markets plc and Gerard Klauer Mattison & Co., Inc. are acting as lead managers.
-Subject to the terms and conditions in the international purchase agreement, and concurrently with the sale of 1,817,200 shares to the U.S. underwriters pursuant to the U.S. purchase agreement, we have agreed to sell to the international managers and the international managers severally have agreed to purchase 454,300 shares from us.
+Subject to the terms and conditions in the international purchase agreement, and concurrently with the sale of 2,000,000 shares to the U.S. underwriters pursuant to the U.S. purchase agreement, we and the selling stockholders have agreed to sell to the international managers and the international managers severally have agreed to purchase 500,000 shares from us and the selling stockholders.
 The public offering price per share and the total underwriting discount per share are identical under the U.S. purchase agreement and the international purchase agreement.